 If you find all the movements tiring, and even more so because of the crowds, give yourself a break.
 Take it easy and don’t wander around unnecessarily or too far.
 It is more important to take care of yourself and maintain your energy and fitness levels than it is to burnout in a few days and feel tired and helpless the rest of the time.

 The crowds can seem overwhelming but they are helpful in one way.
 As long as you don’t let panic get the better of you – that is one of the most dangerous things that can happen as it is what leads to stampedes – you can let them 'carry' you.
-Everyone is mostly moving in the same direction and there are times, like at tawaf, when it is so packed that your feet barely touch the floor.
+Everyone is mostly moving in the same direction and there are times, like at tawaf when it is so packed that your feet barely touch the floor.
 This is not an exaggeration.
 Don’t panic, can't seem to stress this any further.
 Know when you need to exit so that you can start making your way towards it well beforehand.
 The crowds do not allow you to make sudden sharp movements in another direction – it is what causes a lot of confusion and disruption.

 One of the scariest things about Hajj is the intense number of people.
 Here’s a Hajj pilgrimage fact: there are over a million people in one area for a few days!
 But what you see on TV and what you actually witness are two very different things.
 When we see it on a screen, we are watching the aerial view and can see the immense number of people; but when you’re in the crowd, all you can see are the people around you and it doesn’t seem that bad.
-The most important thing is to not panic, have an agreed upon spot to meet up with your group in case you get separated from them, and to not move in the opposite direction from the crowd.
+The most important thing is to not panic, have an agreed-upon spot to meet up with your group in case you get separated from them, and not move in the opposite direction from the crowd.
 That is just asking for trouble.

-There are plenty of Hajj Guides 2018 for Muslim travellers with all the tips you need – what to pack, what to recite, the order of the rituals, etc. Nothing will truly make sense, however, until you actually get there.
+There are plenty of Hajj Guides for Muslim travelers with all the tips you need – what to pack, what to recite, the order of the rituals, etc. Nothing will truly make sense, however, until you actually get there.
 That’s why it is important to read the guides and be prepared with as much as you can because you don’t want to be caught unawares far away from home.
 One of the top tips for Hajj is always: Have a lot of patience.
 Expect the worst and everything will be better!